 Q What do people do for before/after school care?

 A Parents have arranged that among themselves.
-We do not offer anything officially and our start and end times are firm.
-Parents often hang out after program and their kids will run around together for another one hour.
+We do not offer anything officially, and our start and end times are firm.
+Parents often hang out after program and their kids will run around together for another hour.
 They somehow have the energy!

 Q When is the first installment due after the $500 deposit?
 And is there a sibling discount?

 A We will take a deposit upon acceptance.
 The sibling discount is 10%.